-Anatomy of a Direct To Patient Awareness Campaign that Drives Demand
+Anatomy of a Direct-to-Patient Awareness Campaign that Drives Demand

 Nowadays healthcare companies have more than doctors to win over—patient satisfaction is now tied directly to compensation, there’s a growing number of decision-makers in the C-suite, and there are also providers and payers to consider.
 The pressure is not on the companies to perform—it’s on the brands.
-Because of this shift, when our clients come to us wanting a go-to-market strategy or decide they want to drive awareness by setting up a direct to patient (DTP) marketing campaign, our main focus is on creating a patient engagement strategy that empowers their patients.
+Because of this shift, when our clients come to us wanting a go-to-market strategy or decide they want to drive awareness by setting up a direct-to-patient (DTP) marketing campaign, our main focus is on creating a patient engagement strategy that empowers their patients.
 When you can inform, educate, and ultimately empower patients to take charge of their own health, your chances of motivating them to create a dialogue with their healthcare provider increases substantially.

 With 80% of U.S. internet users searching for health-related topics online, DTP marketers must cater to their patients’ growing online healthcare needs by creating intelligent multi-channel healthcare content marketing campaigns focused on both the patient and the healthcare provider.